 The Audit Committee is currently composed of Franco Azzopardi (non-executive director and Chairman of the Audit Committee), Lawrence Zammit (non-executive director and Chairman of the Company), and Martin Bralsford (non-executive director).
 The Chairman of the Audit Committee is appointed by the Board and is independent of the Company.
-Mr Azzopardi was appointed Chairman of the Audit Committee with effect from 14 June 2019.
-Lawrence Zammit and Franco Azzopardi are independent and satisfy the independence criteria set out in Listing Rule 5.117.
+Mr Azzopardi holds the position of Chairman of the Audit Committee.
+Lawrence Zammit and Franco Azzopardi are independent.
+In assessing their independence, the Board considered the criteria set out in Listing Rule 5.119, including as far as Lawrence Zammit is concerned, the fact that he has been a director of the Company for more than twelve consecutive years.
+Additionally, as disclosed elsewhere, Mr Zammit held an executive role (as CEO) for one month during the year under review.
+Mr. Zammit was always aware of the fact that his appointment as CEO was by design, temporary.
+Mr Zammit's main role within the Company was (and still is) that of non-executive Chairman.

-During 2018, the Audit Committee met 5 times.
+During 2019, the Audit Committee met 4 times.

-Members No of Meetings held: (5) Attended
+• No of Meetings held: (4) Attended

-Franco Azzopardi 5
+Franco Azzopardi 4

-Lawrence Zammit 5
+Lawrence Zammit 4

 Martin Bralsford 2

-Mr Bralsford sits on the Board of CNMI, which holds 79% of the issued share capital of the Company.
+Mr Bralsford sits on the Board of CNMI, which holds as at the date hereof, 86% of the issued share capital of the Company.
 As such Mr Bralsford does not participate in meetings which discuss and where deemed appropriate, approve related parties transactions.